 Senate Bill 249 aims to clarify the definition of a vacancy in appointive state offices in Wisconsin.
 Currently, vacancies can arise from various circumstances, but a recent Wisconsin Supreme Court ruling indicated that the expiration of an incumbent's term does not constitute a vacancy if the office is filled by appointment for a fixed term.
 This bill seeks to address that by establishing that a vacancy is indeed created when the term of an incumbent in an appointive state office for a fixed term expires.

-The bill introduces new legal language by creating a subsection 17.03 (10m) in the statutes, which explicitly states that if the office is an appointive state office for a fixed term, the expiration of the incumbent's term results in a vacancy.
+The bill introduces new legal language under section 17.03 (10m) of the statutes, specifying that if the office is an appointive state office for a fixed term, the expiration of the incumbent's term will create a vacancy.
 The definition of an appointive state office includes any office within state government created or authorized by the constitution or law, excluding the legislature and the courts.
-This change is intended to ensure a clear understanding of when vacancies occur in appointive state offices, thereby facilitating the appointment of successors in a timely manner.
+This change is intended to ensure a clear process for filling vacancies in state offices and to uphold the principle that terms of office should be respected.